Diversity, Equity & Inclusion

 “More than ever, we need to unite as one.
 This is a community problem that demands a community response.
-To that end, I have directed our Diversity Committee to formulate both an immediate and longer-range inclusive strategy, constructed in full cooperation with our students and the entire law school community.” — Judge Gail Prudenti, Dean
+To that end, I have directed our DEI Council to formulate both an immediate and longer-range inclusive strategy, constructed in full cooperation with our students and the entire law school community.” — Judge Gail Prudenti, Dean

 - Amistad Long Island Black Bar Association

 - Asian American Bar Association of New York